Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Pattern/BiDirTree/README.md

  * from a node to its children
  * from a child to its parent

-Since there is not class to
+Since there is no class to
-extend, only interfaces and traits, you can use it no matter your model looks like and you do have strong typing.
+extend, only interfaces and traits to add, you can use it no matter your model looks like and you do have strong typing.

 ## Howto